-The Group has implemented the whistle blowing reporting procedures.
+The Group has also adopted the Whistleblowing Policy and Guidelines on 6 November 2020.
 Any person may report allegations of suspected serious misconduct or any breach or suspected breach of law or regulation that may adversely impact the Group, the Group's customers, shareholders, employees, investors or the public at large.